nubificus/vaccel-docs/docs/tutorials/writing-your-first-plugin.md

 ## Build the plugin

-Now we can build the vAccel plugin template that implements the `NOOP` user API operation with our own custom function.
+Now you can build the vAccel plugin template that implements the `NOOP` user API operation with your own custom function.

 First clone the repo: